DataVault/datavault/DOCKER.md

 ### Redeploy

-Once you are done developping awesome features for datavault, you don't need to restart every containers, you can just rebuild your project.
+Once you are done developping awesome features for datavault, you don't need to restart every containers, you can just rebuild the container you need.

-    sudo docker-compose up -d --build maven-build

-and only rebuild the containers affected with the code change

     docker-compose up -d --build web

+This should automatically trigger a maven build of the new code in the `maven-build` container and update the web container.

 ### Clean up